squadri-qt/Ashford-Tarmac/src/content/posts/how-much-does-a-driveway-cost.md

 ---
 title: 'How much does a driveway cost?'
 pubDate: 2022-07-01
-description: 'This is the first post of my new Astro blog.
-This is the first post of my new Astro blog.'
+description: 'When you are considering getting a driveway, one thing you have to think about is the cost.'
+excerpt: "Average cost: £2,500 - £6,000"
+sortOrder: 2
 author: 'Mr Brown - MD'
 category: 'test'
 image:
     url: '/case-study.webp'
     alt: 'A tarmac driveway project in tenderden.'
-tags: ["driveway", "tarmac", "tenderden"]
+tags: ["domestic", driveway", "tarmac", "tenderden"]
 ---
 **When you are considering getting a driveway, one thing you have to think about is the cost.**